 Due to the efforts of the Memphis police officers and Crisis Intervention Team, formed a network of over 2700 CIT sites throughout the nation.
 The success of CIT throughout the nation is a testimony to the grassroots support generated to help those struggling with mental illness and the leadership provided by those determined to make a difference in their community.

-In order for a CIT program to be successful, several critical core elements should be present.
+In order for a crisis intervention training program to be successful, several critical core elements should be present.
 These core elements are central to the success of the program’s goals.

-Crisis Intervention training provides a lot of benefits to first responders and the communities that they serve.
-Examples of some of the benefits of CIT training are:
+Crisis Intervention training provides a lot of benefits to police officers and first responders and the communities that they serve.
+Examples of the benefits of CIT training are:

 A Crisis Intervention Team (CIT) is a police mental health collaborative program.
 The term CIT is often used to describe both a program and a training in law enforcement to help guide interactions between police officers and those living with a mental illness.

 CIT training is an organizational and community intervention that involves changes in police and law enforcement procedures as well as collaboration with mental health providers and other community stakeholders.
 CIT provides law enforcement-based crisis intervention training for assisting those individuals with a mental illness, and improves the safety of patrol officers, consumers, family members, and citizens within the community.

 The definition of crisis intervention is the methods used to offer immediate, short-term help to individuals who experience an event that produces emotional, mental, physical, and behavioral distress or problems.

 Crisis Intervention Teams (CIT) are specially trained police officers are called in to situations involving mental health crises by the responding officers at the scene.